 A. Full legal name

-B. Architectural License number, indicating current architectural licensure in at least one State in the USA.
+B. Architectural License number, indicating current architectural licensure in at least one State in the USA (or in their other country in the world).
 Note: this will be verified online by an ArCH CRA member.

 C. Digital Photo of face.